ginetta/skeleton/README.md

 - defines a way to write reusable web components (HTML / CSS / JS)
 - includes a grunt task to compile jade and translated data files
 - makes use of some custom CSS & JS we often reuse on projects
-- generates a styleguide for the defaults styles and documenting the components
+- generates a style guide for the defaults styles and documenting the components

 ## Guides